 We are privileged to have been able to nurture and develop the extraordinary skill and artistic power of the learning-disabled artists we have worked with.
-Our dancers have developed an entirely new performing style that is unguarded, elegant, humorous, truthful and bold.
-Anjali’s dancers inspire and astonish audiences in the UK and abroad wherever they perform.
+Our dancers have spontaneously developed an entirely new performing style that is unguarded, elegant, humorous, truthful and bold, and they inspire and astonish audiences in the UK and abroad wherever they perform.
 By devising and touring dance work of the highest standard, we demonstrate an engaging and challenging aesthetic that brings a new dimension to contemporary dance.

 Anjali’s aims are:

-To create original dance work of artistic distinction which is performed by dancers with learning disabilities.
+- To create original dance work of artistic distinction which is performed by dancers with learning disabilities.

-To encourage and enable people with learning disabilities to train and achieve excellence.
+- To encourage and enable people with learning disabilities to train and achieve excellence.

-To initiate and develop new possibilities in dance.
+- To initiate and develop new possibilities in dance.

-To present new, exciting, challenging and inspiring performances of contemporary dance to the widest possible audiences.
+- To present exciting, challenging and inspiring new performances of contemporary dance to the widest possible audiences.

-To encourage the integration and inclusion of people with learning disabilities in dance and in society.
+- To encourage the integration and inclusion of people with learning disabilities in dance and in society.

-To challenge society’s prejudices and preconceptions.
+- To challenge society’s prejudices and preconceptions.

-To provide positive role models for other people with learning disabilities.
+- To provide positive role models for other people with learning disabilities.

-To raise the profile of work by dancers with learning disabilities and of Anjali Dance Company by touring nationally and internationally.
+- To raise the profile of work by dancers with learning disabilities and of Anjali Dance Company by touring nationally and internationally.